coshinen/blog/pages/quotes.md

 > Siegfried Sassoon, [In Me, Past, Present, Future Meet](/blog/2020/11/In-Me,-Past,-Present,-Future-Meet.html):
 > * In me the tiger sniffs the rose.

-> Socrates:
-> * The unexamined life is not worth living.

 > Benjamin Franklin, The Autobiography of Benjamin Franklin, PART THREE:
 > * This is another instance of the truth of an old maxim I had learned, which
 > says, "He that has once done you a kindness will be more ready to do you